 Mathilda’s passion has always been developing leaders and growing business through her positive attitude and servant leadership management style.
 In 2010, God called her into fulltime marketplace ministry with her prime focus on mentoring executives, linking business to community with the purpose of breaking systemic poverty in South Africa, raising up entrepreneurs and establishing computer literacy training hubs in townships, and finally helping people in their Halftime journey to discover God’s purpose and calling for their second half.
 Mathilda is a certified Halftime Coach and Forum leader in South Africa.

-Mathilda and Wessel run a non-profit company in the rural area North of Pretoria, which has a private Christian School for impoverished disadvantaged children; three foster care homes for orphans; a social welfare and emotional support centre; ministry training centre for church plant students and an agriculture and ICT skills development centre.
+Mathilda and Wessel run a non-profit company in the rural area North of Pretoria, which has a private Christian School for impoverished disadvantaged children; three foster care homes for orphans; a social welfare and emotional support center; ministry training center for church plant students and an agriculture and ICT skills development center.

 After reading the book Halftime for the first time in 1998, Tommy desired to live a life of significance and his journey toward it began.
 In 2009, Tommy was asked to lead Halftime in South Africa.
 He felt he could realize his dream to inspire business and professional leaders to embrace their calling and live a life of significance.

 Tommy is married to Helene, a music teacher, and has three children – John (resident at Horizon House, Stellenbosch), Morgan (electronic engineer) and Christine (fashion designer).
-Tommy is also the chairman of the board of directors of Horizon House (centre for the care of intellectually disabled adults).
-He loves sport and outdoor activities like camping, river rafting, hiking and mountain climbing.
-He still plays veteran tennis at provincial level and is a qualified professional tennis coach.
+Tommy is also the chairman of the board of directors of Horizon House (center for the care of intellectually disabled adults).
+He loves sports and outdoor activities like camping, river rafting, hiking, and mountain climbing.
+He still plays veteran tennis at a provincial level and is a qualified professional tennis coach.